othaderek/DesignPatterns/README.md

 Notice how they are both implementing their own versions of the connectTo method.

-Finally this is how we might use these different strategies.
+Finally, this is how we might use these different strategies.
 Let's take a look at the Main class.

 ```java
 public class Main {